 But, as I mentioned earlier the traditional mindset of having a large portion of meat with each meal isn’t ideal for your health or the environment.

-Typical protein requirements:
+Typical daily protein requirements:

 - Weight loss = .65 grams per pound of body weight.